jwodder/txtble/README.rst

 - Toggle inter-row, inter-column, and outer borders
 - Set the value used to fill out ragged rows
 - Pad cells on the left & right
-- Wrapping text to fixed widths
+- Set column widths, with long lines wrapped to fit
 - Configure how `None` values are displayed